“Avatar” vs. “FernGully: The Last Rainforest” – A Case of Plagiarism?

 Although there has been a number of comparisons done recently between ‘Avatar’ (2009) and ‘FernGully’ (1992) (also ‘Pocahontas’ (1995) and ‘Dances with Wolves’ (1990)), I, nevertheless, have decided to take my own turn on the topic and ascertain the similarities between the two movies.
 In this piece, I will provide some evidence that demonstrate that ‘Avatar’ and ‘FernGully’ are so similar – both in plot lines and style (more so than many other films/stories), that, in my opinion, it was nearly impossible (for James Cameron) not to have in mind ‘FernGully’ when writing ‘Avatar’.

-In this review I will assume that the reader has already seen both ‘Avatar’ and ‘FernGully’.
+In this article I will assume that the reader has already seen both ‘Avatar’ and ‘FernGully’.
 The similarities between the two films are striking and are as follows:

 Environmental/Colonialism theme – Both films emphasize nature being beautiful and orderly, to be protected, cared for and “listened to”, and human activities and technology being evil.
 Both films also involve the clash of two different “cultures”, with one race/culture oppressing the other, trying to invade its world – planet Pandora’s tribe vs humans in ‘Avatar’; and fairies vs humans in ‘FernGully’.